Museums of the FutureNow

-The Museums of the FutureNow is an evolving series of speculative artworks and participatory workshops designed to explore the web of ecological, cultural, technological and political factors that combine to create complex challenges for society and environment both now and in the future.
+From the seers of ancient cultures to the science fiction writers of today, humans have envisioned the future.
+Our world, our technology, the story of who we are is shaped by visionary future thinking.
+The Museums of the FutureNow is an evolving artwork and participatory process that engages people and their imagination in exploring the web of ecological, cultural, technological and political factors that combine to create complex challenges for society and environment both now and in the future.

-The Museums of the FutureNow is curated by Robbie Coleman and Jo Hodges (www.colemanhodges.com) and Professor Mike Bonaventura.
+The Museums of the FutureNow is a collaboration between artists Robbie Coleman and Jo Hodges (www.colemanhodges.com) and Dr. Mike Bonaventura.
+Further information on the following page : Background

 The Museum Process: